enkidevs/curriculum/lua/roblox-studio/understanding-studio-ii/explorer-interface-i.md

 ## Revision

-Workspace is considered the most important, as it ???
+Workspace is considered the most important service within the Explorer Interface, as it ???

 - Contains any instances physically in the game
 - Contains scripts that allow for unique interactions